viktoriachernykh/plastic-free-server/README.md

-## App for people who want to use less plastic :whale:
-Server repo of full-stack app for searching all plastic free products in your city
+## Server repo of full-stack app for searching all plastic free products in your city :whale:

 ## Technologies used